aevilla160/hpc_docs/docs/instructor_facing_Jupyterhub.md

 Now the assignment will be available on canvas and will be available to students once you publish the assignment.

-Open Assignments,In Course Navigation, click the **Assignments** link.Please find the screenshot for to (broken sentence) understand in a easy way.
+Open Assignments,In Course Navigation, click the **Assignments** link.

 ![](./imgs/status.013.png)